 teaching

 In addition to his performance career, Dr. Rieger is in demand as a voice teacher and lyric diction coach.
-He is Assistant Professor of Voice at the Florida State University College of Music, having previously served as Coordinator of Vocal Studies and Director of Opera at Western Washington University and on the faculties of Westminster Choir College, the CoOPERAtive Program (also serving as Assistant Director), Texas Tech University, Nazareth College.
+He is Associate Professor of Voice at the Florida State University College of Music and serves on the voice faculty of Si Parla, Si Canta in Italy.
+Previously, he has served as Coordinator of Vocal Studies and Director of Opera at Western Washington University and on the faculties of Westminster Choir College, the CoOPERAtive Program (also serving as Assistant Director), Texas Tech University, Nazareth College.
 Prior to his work in higher education, he maintained a private studio in Germany for several years.
 His students regularly succeed in professional music careers including opera, concert, voice teaching, choral conducting, music education, and more.
 Many have gone on to pursue graduate study at major music conservatories in the US and abroad.

 His frequent masterclass engagements have included appearances at the University of Memphis, University of Alabama at Birmingham, Missouri State University, Texas Tech University, Colorado State University, Buffalo State College (SUNY), Nazareth College and Carnegie Mellon University.
 He has presented research on the national level and regional level for both the National Association of Teachers of Singing (NATS) and the American Choral Directors Association (ACDA).